Jurigag/fast-micro-router-phalcon/README.md

 #### Non-collection handlers

-You need to use our provided micro and set our router in di, nothing more to do currently, in future we might add [super_closure](https://github.com/jeremeamia/super_closure) as way to cache closuers but it will require tests if it's actually worth it.
+You need to use our provided micro and set our router in di, nothing more to do currently, in future we might add [super_closure](https://github.com/jeremeamia/super_closure) as way to cache closures but it will require tests if it's actually worth it.
 Currently with our micro and router the boost is less significant than in other cases since direct handler storing which we can't cache.

 #### Collection handlers